 Proposers must identify a specific county or counties within a parole region they wish to provide services in.
 The three parole regions with their respective counties are denoted again below.
-Please refer to the information concerning parole office within each region and priority consideration areas noted in A above.
+Please refer to the information concerning parole office within each region noted in A. above.